 No. James was focusing on Dumbledore, examining his white beard and calm face, Peter was looking at the flour, taking deep, calm breaths, Lily was staring at the Hat on Lucy’s hat, but Remus…

 Their gazes met.
 Sirius gaped at him.
-‘You saw’
+‘You saw’, he mouthed.

 The both of them broke their gazes just in time to hear the loud cheer:

 “Remus, what was that with the freak’s eyes?”, Sirius frantically hissed to the boy next to him.
 James gave him a weird look, but didn’t bother that much, he just continued swallowing his mashed potato.